RachChoTra/RachChoTra/README.md

 - 👋 Hi, I’m @RachChoTra
 - 👀 I’m interested in python, R, SQL for data science projects
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning JavaScript

 <!---
 RachChoTra/RachChoTra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.